tgirke/rcf/index.md

 ## Cloud and national HPC resources

-* To be deployed in in late 2017
+* To be deployed in late 2017
 * Support for using commercial cloud computing resources and national HPC facilities

 # Snapshot of cluster usage